AlexsJones/movie-data-api/README.md

 **Assumptions**

 - Each S3 update will be a single file with N movie entries
-- It is not clear how S3 will send the data, I will assume the use of S3 event [notifications](https://docs.aws.amazon.com/AmazonS3/latest/userguide/NotificationHowTo.html)
+- There is no specification for data to be loaded immediately from S3 into the movie-data-api
-- "API must return response time within 5ms"  (  unclear whether this is first or last byte, past demarkation point or not ), I will assume that this is first byte
+- 5ms latency requirement is from ingress to service first byte.

 ### Resources